Evgeny Svechnikov: Playing career

 On 6 August 2020, Svechnikov accepted his qualifying offer and re-signed a one-year contract with the Red Wings.
 On 12 January 2021, the Red Wings assigned Svechnikov to the Grand Rapids Griffins.
 In the season, on 16 February 2021, Svechnikov was reassigned to the Red Wings.
 Prior to being recalled by the Red Wings, he recorded one goal and one assist in three games for the Griffins.

 Following his sixth season within the Red Wings organization, after which he was still struggling to make a name for himself in the NHL, Svechnikov was not tendered a qualifying offer by the Red Wings, making him an unrestricted free agent.
 Unable to secure an NHL contract, Svechnikov on 20 August 2021 was signed to a one-year AHL contract with the Manitoba Moose, the primary affiliate to the Winnipeg Jets.
 After a successful training camp with the Jets, Svechnikov then signed a one-year NHL contract.

-After the Jets didn't send a qualifying offer to Svechnikov, Svechnikov as a free agent agreed to terms on a one-year, two-way, $750,000 contract with the San Jose Sharks on 4 September 2022.
+After the Jets did not send a qualifying offer to Svechnikov, Svechnikov as a free agent agreed to terms on a one-year, two-way, $750,000 contract with the San Jose Sharks on 4 September 2022.

 In August 2023, Svechnikov returned to his native Russia and signed a contract with his original development club, Ak Bars Kazan.
 In the 2023–24 season, Svechnikov was unable to produce offensively to the level expected with Ak Bars, notching 8 goals and 13 points through 31 regular season games.

 On 30 July 2024, Svechnikov left Ak Bars Kazan to sign a one-year contract with fellow KHL club, Torpedo Nizhny Novgorod.
 After a lone season with Novgorod, having posted 13 goals and 24 points through 57 regular season games in 2024–25, Svechnikov left to sign a one-year contract with Amur Khabarovsk on 2 July 2025.

 International play

 Svechnikov represented Russia at the 2013 World U-17 Hockey Challenge, where he recorded seven goals and one assist in six games, and won a silver medal.
-Svechnikov represented Russia at the 2016 World Junior Ice Hockey Championships, where he won a silver medal.
+Svechnikov represented Russia at the 2016 World Junior Championships, where he won a silver medal.

 Personal

-Svechnikov was born in Neftegorsk, Sakhalin Oblast, Russia, but following the 1995 Neftegorsk earthquake his family moved to Barnaul.
-Evgeny's younger brother Andrei was drafted in the first round of the 2018 NHL Entry Draft by the Carolina Hurricanes.
+Svechnikov was born in Neftegorsk, Russia, but following the 1995 Neftegorsk earthquake his family moved to Barnaul.
+Evgeny's younger brother Andrei was drafted in the first round of the 2018 NHL entry draft by the Carolina Hurricanes.